rsdoiel/antenna/science_and_technology.md

 ## Trump fires NSA boss, deputy

-date: 2025-04-04, updated: 2025-04-04, from: The Register (UK I.T.
+date: 2025-04-04, updated: 2025-04-05, from: The Register (UK I.T.
 News)

-<h4>Intelligence chief booted after less than two years on the job</h4> <p>President Trump yesterday fired the head of the NSA and US Cyber Command and his deputy.…</p>
+<h4>&#39;Nonpartisan&#39; intelligence chief booted less than two years into the job</h4> <p>President Trump yesterday fired the head of the NSA and US Cyber Command and his deputy.…</p>

 <br>